Castellania (Valletta): French Republic

 Malta was invaded by the French First Republic in June 1798, and the Order was expelled from the island, resulting in the French occupation of Malta.
 Grand Master Hompesch was pressured to capitulate, as the Maltese nobility and the Magistrate of the Castellania, together with influential and high ranking figures made it clear to the Fiscal of the Castellania that, unless he surrendered, those resisting the French would have to simultaneously face an internal revolution.
 The French reformed the legal system with the country being divided into provinces for roughly each 3,000 inhabitants, all with their own civil and criminal jurisdiction for the Justice of Peace: this included the use of the Castellania.
 Corporal punishment, which was leniently used at the end of the rule of the Order of St John, was officially abolished by the French.
 Religious figures, such as Franciscan Prelate Monsignor Axisa, were prosecuted at the Castellania and also kept there under arrest if required.

 The institution of the Castellania was replaced by the Tribunale Provisorio and the Tribunale Civile di Prim'Instanza.
 The post of Castellano was abolished, and judges were nominated by the Commission de Gouvernement.
 By 6 July public buildings in Valletta were renamed, with the Castellania renamed as Palais de Justice.
 The creation of the newly introduced court in Malta according to republican ideals, on 16 July 1798, saw the abolition of the Order's Courts and Tribunals together with the abolition of the Courts of the Bishop and the Inquisition.
-Giovanni N. Muscat was made a judge and president of the court during the French period but was soon dismissed by the French.
+Giovanni Niccolò Muscat was made a judge and president of the court during the French period but was soon dismissed by the French.
 Not less than three full cases of silver secured at the Castellania, were taken by the French on 8 November 1798, and were melted to create coins to remunerate the Jacobins.
 It was one of a series of similar reasons that consequently triggered a Maltese revolt.
 The French law system did not last enough to influence the Maltese courts at the time.